OpenMDAO/Aviary/aviary/docs/user_guide/hamilton_standard.md

 HamiltonStandard is the core of the model.
 Given the power coefficient (CP) and advance ratio (J), it finds the blade angle (BL) by a CP-BL chart by tracing advance ratio and then with the blade angle, it finds the thrust coefficient (CT) using its CT-BL chart by tracing advance ratio again.
 This algorithm is shown in the above pair of charts.
 The CP → BL → CT chart matching algorithm is based on baseline data.
 If user inputs are not on baseline, it will first convert them to those baseline parameters by a sequence of interpolations to do corrections.
 The newly converted parameters are called “effective parameters” (e.g., CPE and CTE).
 The outputs are blade angle, thrust coefficient and tip compressibility loss factor.

-Finally, the thrust is computed in `PostHamiltonStandard` component based on thrust coefficient and tip compressibility loss factor.
+Finally, the thrust is computed in the `PostHamiltonStandard` component based on thrust coefficient and tip compressibility loss factor.

-Hamilton Standard model uses a bunch of wind tunnel test data from un-installed propellers.
-When a cell is mounted around the propeller, an installation loss factor is introduced.
-The installation loss factor can be given by user or computed.
+The Hamilton Standard model uses wind tunnel test data from un-installed propellers.
+When a nacelle is mounted behind the propeller, an installation loss factor is introduced.
+The installation loss factor can be given by the user or computed.
 If it is computed, we need another group of components as shown below:

 ![Installation Loss Factor](images/installation_loss_factor.png)